wp-plugins/guestcentric-booking-gadget/readme.txt

 == Description ==

-With this plugin, inserting your GuestCentric booking gadget is made easy, via an easy widget interface.
+With this plugin, inserting your GuestCentric booking engine is made easy, via an easy widget interface.

 All that is required is that you insert you Api Key, select the type of widget, and you're done!
 Anyone can now book from your Wordpress page, right in the sidebar.

+If you're looking for a online reservation platform, this your absolute best choice.

 == Installation ==